| Member Login

 Intellectual property rights include trademarks, copyright, patents, industrial design rights and trade secrets.
 These cover music, literature, artistic works, discoveries, inventions, words, phrases, symbols and designs.

-• has a comprehensive knowledge of different types of intellectual property and legislative requirements to ensure the protection and use of intellectual property.
+• Has a comprehensive knowledge of different types of intellectual property and legislative requirements to ensure the protection and use of intellectual property.

 <div>Area of Practice Image</div>

-Administration
+Organization & Administration

 Financial Resource Management